Audrey-Stuart0/Audrey-Stuart/README.md

 <a href="#skills">Go to Skills</a> |
 <hr>

-A multicultural data analyst who leverages quantitative methods and data visualization to identify trends and outliers, driving targeted business solutions.
-I seek opportunities to work in high-performance teams where data-driven insights lead to strategic impact and rapid return on investment.
+I'm a fourth-year Business Analytics and Psychology student at the University of Denver, currently working as a BI Developer at Viega.
+I have experience with Python, SQL, R, Snowflake, Power BI, Tableau, SAP Analytics Cloud, and Matillion.
+I'm passionate about solving problems with data and always eager to learn new tools and encounter different challenges.
+Give me a challenge and I would love to tackle it!

 <a name="education"></a>
 <hr>

 ## Education
 ### University of Denver, Daniels College of Business
-**Bachelor of Science Business Administration – Business Information and Analytics**
+**Bachelor of Science – Business Information and Analytics**
 *Expected Graduation: June 2025*

 <ul>
   <li><b>Dean's List</b>: Recognition for outstanding academic achievement.</li>
-  <li><b>1st place in the 2024 Inclusive Excellence Case Competition</b>: Awarded for exceptional teamwork and problem-solving.</li>
+  <li><b>Tome Scholarship: Given for leadership initiative and academic achievement </li>
+  <li><b>Brandenborg Endowed Scholarship: Given for academic achievement</li>
+  <li><b>Sepic Family Scholarship: Given for academic achievement</li>
 </ul>

 ➡️ **For more details, see my coursework and achievements:**